kubeflow/website/content/en/docs/components/katib/katib-config.md

 These settings are related to Katib suggestions, where:

-- key = `suggestion`
+- key: `suggestion`
-- value = corresponding JSON settings for each algorithm name.
+- value: corresponding JSON settings for each algorithm name

-If you want to use new algorithm, you must update Katib config with the new suggestion.

-Example for the `random` algorithm with all settings:
+If you want to use a new algorithm, you need to update the Katib config.
+For example, using a `random` algorithm with all settings looks as follows:

 ```json
 suggestion: |-